 The W.J.
-Usery Workplace Research Group includes scholars at the Andrew Young School with research interests bearing on the workplace, labor markets, education, health, and related areas.
+Usery Workplace Research Group includes scholars at the Andrew Young School with research interests in the workplace, labor markets, education, health, and related areas.
 In addition, related activities include the annual W.J.
 Usery Distinguished Lecture Series, seminar speakers, and an occasional research conference.

 Tim Sass is the W.J.
 Usery Chair of the American Workplace and coordinates the Usery Workplace Research Group.